learningequality/ka-lite/docs/installguide/advanced.rst

     $> sudo python setup.py install.

-Beware that the PyPi sources do not contain assessment items, son you need to `download the contentpack en.zip manually <http://pantry.learningequality.org/downloads/ka-lite/0.16/content/contentpacks/en.zip>`_ (~650 MB).
+Beware that the PyPi sources do not contain assessment items, so you need to `download the contentpack en.zip manually <http://pantry.learningequality.org/downloads/ka-lite/0.16/content/contentpacks/en.zip>`_ (~650 MB).